raceychan/ididi/docs/tutorial.md

 - `dg.scope`

-scope is like DependencyGraph, but for resouces. you can pass them around as you need,
+scope is like Graph, but for resouces. you can pass them around as you need,

 ```py